nellore/rail-dbgap/README.md

+# The Rail-dbGaP protocol
-# Rail-dbGaP: a protocol for analyzing dbGaP-protected data from the Sequence Read Archive using Amazon Elastic MapReduce
+#### Analyzing dbGaP-protected data from the Sequence Read Archive using Amazon Elastic MapReduce

 ## Table of Contents
 1. [MapReduce and Elastic MapReduce](README.md#mr)